sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # About this Manual
 This document provides general information on the implementation and functionality of Event and Alarm Framework in SONiC.

-Wherever CLI is specified, it is the CLISH cli that is referred - SONiC native (CLICK) CLI is not updated for this feature.
+Note: Wherever CLI is specified, it is the CLISH cli that is referred - SONiC native (CLICK) CLI is not updated for this feature.

 # Scope
 This document describes the high-level design of Event and Alarm Framework.